abhiTronix/vidgear/docs/help/writegear_faqs.md

 !!! new "New in v0.2.1"
     This example was added in `v0.2.1`.

+!!! failure "Make sure this `-i` audio-source it compatible with provided video-source, otherwise you encounter multiple errors or no output at all."

 ```python
 # import required libraries
 from vidgear.gears import CamGear